Trolleybuses in Lausanne: Retired fleet and heritage vehicles

+Vehicles preserved or sold for continued use

 Trailer no. 981 was retired in 2010, and has since been owned by the RétroBus Léman preservation society.
 It was the first low-floor trolleybus vehicle in Switzerland.
-Trolleybus no. 2, dating back to the opening of the Lausanne system in 1932, has also been preserved and is now the oldest trolleybus in continental Europe.
+Trolleybus no. 2, dating back to the opening of the Lausanne system in 1932, has also been preserved.
+By 2000, it was one of the oldest operable trolleybus in the world;

+however, as of 2014 it had not been in operating condition since the end of 2013, and its present condition is unclear.

 During the 2000s, the TL also sold some withdrawn trolleybuses, including the Neoplans, to a Romanian used-bus dealer, who in turn sold them to the trolleybus operators in Sibiu and Ploiești.

-653 and 950 (trailer) were sold to the Seashore Trolley Museum in Maine, USA.
+Nos.
+953 and 950 (trailer) were sold to the Seashore Trolley Museum in Maine, United States, leaving in August 2003.

 Current fleet

-As of 2012, the TL trolleybus fleet consisted of 58 rigid (two-axle) and 35 articulated vehicles.
-There are also 53 trailers available for attachment to the rigid trolleybuses, the Lausanne trolleybus system being one of only two trolleybus systems worldwide that still utilise this form of operation (the other one is the Lucerne system).

-In addition, the Lausanne system is, along with the La Chaux-de-Fonds and Lucerne systems, one of only three trolleybus systems in Switzerland still using rigid vehicles.
-In the medium term, however, the rigid trolleybus-trailer combinations will be replaced by bi-articulated buses.